Thursday, August 31, 2017

 In Steven Spielberg’s long career he has had very few misfires.
 While Hook may not be his most maligned movie, it was greeted with fairly negative reviews when it first came out.
 These reviews were fairly justified – it is overlong, overcrowded, cloyingly sentimental at times, and is nearly undone by a fatal piece of miscasting (more on that later).
 It is easily one of Spielberg’s weakest movies.
 Yet, I must confess that I have a soft spot for Hook.
 If you have read this blog before, then you know that I am a hopeless Spielberg apologist and tend to find value in most of his movies (the only exception being The Lost World: Jurassic Park, which is just dreadful).
 Hook is not a great movie, but it makes for a passable entertainment.

 The first half hour of Hook is fairly efficient filmmaking.
 Peter Pan has grown up to become a lawyer and father.
 Unfortunately, he is a fairly distant parent – he takes a business call during his daughter, Maggie’s school play (which happens to be Peter Pan) and misses his son Jack’s championship baseball game.
 He has also completely forgotten about his time in Never Land and dismisses Granny Wendy’s claims as those of a crazy old lady.
 The workaholic father is a fairly old clichĂ©, but Spielberg is able to get a lot of mileage out of it thanks to Robin Williams first rate performance.
 There is a hint of resentment in Williams’ performance – Peter often views his children as a burden rather than a source of joy.
-He would rather spend time talking business on his cell phone than play with his own children.
+He would rather spend time talking business on his cell phone than play with his kids.
 This sense of resentment is fully realized when Jack blows up at his children because they are being noisy and interrupting an important phone call.
 Peter Banning is the rare instance of an unlikable protagonist in Spielberg’s filmography – he is total wet blanket and lacks any humor.
 His attempts at “bonding” with Jack are even more pathetic – he makes promises he doesn’t intend to keep and then gives Jack a watch (which is a family heirloom).

 The children are a mixed bag.
 Charlie Korsmo (coming off Warren Beatty’s Dick Tracy) gives a fairly naturalistic performance, while Amber Scott is more of your typical movie child; she is overly cute and could easily be the star of a McDonald’s commercial.
-She’s not terrible, but she can be a bit grating at times (especially when she sings musical number “When You’re Alone”).
+She is not terrible, but she can be a bit grating at times (especially when she sings musical number “When You’re Alone”).

 Caroline Goodall is fine as Moira, but she is given very little to do.
 The character of Granny Wendy is a bit problematic; when Peter is reunited with her it is supposed to evoke a sense of nostalgia, yet this only works if you are familiar with the story of Peter Pan.
-If you have never read the book, or seen any previous screen adaptations, the reunion with Peter and her falls flat.
+If you have never read the book, nor seen any previous screen adaptations, the reunion with Peter and her falls flat.
 Later in the movie, we get a brief recap of their long history together, but it covers less than a minute of screen time.
 Still, Maggie Smith is very good and brings a much needed warmth to the proceedings.

 Hook speeds along efficiently for the first thirty minutes and then it hits its first road block in the form of Julia Roberts’ Tinkerbell.
 There is one word that perfectly sums up Robert’s performance: AWFUL!
 She seems less like a magical fairy and more like a vacuous cheerleader; one going through the motions because she has other things on her mind.
-In defense of Julia Roberts, she was going through a turbulent time in her life (Keifer Sutherland broke off their engagement) and she filmed the majority of her scenes in front of a green screen, separate from the cast.
+In defense of Julia Roberts, she was going through a turbulent time in her life (Keifer Sutherland had broken off their engagement) and she filmed the majority of her scenes in front of a green screen, separate from the cast.
 However, it’s clear that this was just a pay day for Roberts and her casting was just a cynical move by the studio to generate bigger box office (she was coming off her star making performance in Pretty Woman).
 It is one of those rare cases, where the movie might have been better served by a special effect than an actual performer.
 In the stage version of Peter Pan, Tinkerbell is depicted as a ball of light and this simple effect is far more interesting than Robert’s performance (and less costly).

 It is also a shame that given the movie’s big budget (70 million, a sizable sum for 1991) that Neverland looks more like a theme park than a magical place of adventure.
 The introduction of the Lost Boys' Hideout plays less like a scene from a movie and more like a commercial for THE SUPER AWESOME LOST BOYS PLAY SET.
 The Lost Boys are another obstacle that the movie has to overcome, because other than Rufio and Thud Butt, they are completely devoid of personality and are fairly interchangeable.
 The only thing that distinguishes Thud Butt from the others (other than the fact that he is overweight) is his ability to turn into a human bowling ball and knock over various pirates.
 Rufio is the leader of the Lost Boys and is antagonistic towards Peter, but eventually recognizes that Banning is the real “Pan.”